Imnsol/rRPC/docs/getting-started.md

 - [Schema-Driven Development](schema-guide.md) - Use MSL for type-safe contracts
 - [Error Handling](error-handling.md) - Best practices for RPC errors
 - [Performance Tuning](performance.md) - Zero-copy and optimization tips

+See the public roadmap for high-level milestones: `docs/ROADMAP.md` (short view).
+For the detailed developer plan, see `NEXT_STEPS.md` at the project root.

 ## Common Issues